Huy-DNA/sicp/chapter_2-building_abstractions_with_data/README.md

 - Example: Rational numbers & the operation `add-rat` which computes the sum of two rationals
   - We can represent a rational number by 2 integers: a numerator and a denominator.
   - The operation `add-rat` would be implemented as 2 operations: One producing the numerator of the sum and one producing the denominator of the sum.
-  -> It would better if we could "glue together" a numerator and denominator to form a pair (*coumpound data object*).
+  -> It would be better if we could "glue together" a numerator and denominator to form a pair (*coumpound data object*).
   -> We can regard rational number as a single conceptual unit.

 - The use of *compound data* increases the modularity of programs: